SebastianHeslinRees/population_projections/model_code/model_scripts/trend/README.md

 This package makes use of the `popmodules` package to produce population projections.
 The stages of a projection are:

 ###Projection parameters
-Settings, input data file paths and model parameters are defined in a `config` file which colates all necesarry input information into an R list object.
+Settings, input data file paths and model parameters are defined in a `config` file which collates all necessary input information into an R list object.

 ###Trend control
-The `trend_control` module takes a single `config_list` parameter containing all of the necessary inofrmation to run a projection.
-The function validates the list and it's elements.
+The `trend_control` module takes a single `config_list` parameter containing all of the necessary information to run a projection.
+The function validates the list and its elements.

 The control module uses the parameters passsed to it to read-in and process data ready for use in calculating the projected population.
 The function makes heavy use of the functionality provided in the `popmodules` package.